-The Environmental Assessment Team is responsible for the science needs of the Water Resources Division with regard to the lakes, rivers, and canals of Broward County .
-This program assesses surface water quality based on data collected by the Environmental Monitoring Lab numerous ambient monitoring stations located throughout the county.
-A variety of surface water quality parameters are monitored including oxygen, nutrients, chlorophyll, bacteria and others.
-The results are compared with standards outlined in Broward County Code of Ordinances, Chapter 27, Article V. These types of analyses are used to identify trends and are the basis of surface water management policy.
+The Environmental Assessment Team is responsible for the science needs of the Environmental Planning and Community Resilience Division with regard to the lakes, rivers, and canals of Broward County.
+Surface water quality is assessed based on data collected by the Environmental Monitoring Lab, at ambient monitoring stations located throughout the county.
+A variety of surface water quality parameters are monitored including but not limited to; dissolved oxygen, nutrients, chlorophyll, bacteria, turbidity and metals.
+The results are compared with standards outlined in Broward County Code of Ordinances, Chapter 27, Article V. These data are used to identify trends and are the basis of surface water management policy.
 This program also coordinates technical comments relating to pollution loading in waterways and ecosystem restoration.
-Additionally, the surface water assessment program interacts with the public to provide information and answer questions about Broward County 's water resources.
+Additionally, the surface water assessment program interacts with the public to provide information and answer questions about Broward County's water resources.
 Our public outreach projects afford hands-on experience for children and adults to learn about our waterways.
-By making information available to the public and educating through outreach, we hope to promote responsible use and preservation of Broward County 's waters.
+By making information available to the public and educating through outreach, we hope to promote responsible use and preservation of Broward County's waters.

 What is Surface Water in Broward County?

 With over 266 miles of fresh and estuarine waterways, and thousands of lakes, Broward County has an abundance of surface waters that are used for a variety of purposes by the people who live here, those who visit, and by the fish and wildlife that also depend on these waters.